-BUSINESS & INFORMATION TECHNOLOGY AND MARKETING Number Credits NPS SCED NPS of Per Prerequisite(s) Code Code Course Title Semesters Year MK1602 12152 ADVANCED MARKETING FY Marketing Course Description: Students pursue in greater depth the development of marketing.
+BUSINESS & INFORMATION TECHNOLOGY AND MARKETING Credits Number NPS SCED NPS Per of Prerequisite(s) Code Code Course Title Semesters Year MK1602 12152 ADVANCED MARKETING FY Marketing Course Description: Students pursue in greater depth the development of marketing.
 Students participate in supervisory and management activities focusing on the marketing mix, purchasing, financing, human resources, global marketing, pricing, and emerging technologies.
 Students will prepare for advancement in marketing careers and postsecondary education.
 Work-based learning may be taken in sequence with this course.
 Recommended for grade 12.
-The NRF Customer Service Certification is offered. pendin MK1606 MARKETING MANAGEMENT None g Course Description: This course is designed for high school seniors who plan to attend college with a concentration in marketing, business, or management and/or who have plans to manage or own a business.
+The NRF Customer Service Certification is offered. pendin MK1606 MARKETING MANAGEMENT FY None g Course Description: This course is designed for high school seniors who plan to attend college with a concentration in marketing, business, or management and/or who have plans to manage or own a business.
 Students will be exposed to all aspects of marketing and management.
 These skills will translate to small and large businesses, nonprofit organizations, service industries, and government agencies.
 This course will prepare students for the CLEP examination to earn potential college credit at many accredited colleges and universities across the country.
-MK1603 12153 FASHION MARKETING FY None Course Description: In this specialized course, students gain basic knowledge of the apparel and accessories industry

-Course Description: In this specialized course, students gain basic knowledge of the apparel and accessories industry and skills necessary for successful employment in apparel businesses.
+MK1603 12153 FΥ FASHION MARKETING None Course Description: In this specialized course, students gain basic knowledge of the apparel and accessories industry and skills necessary for successful employment in apparel businesses.
 Students develop general marketing skills necessary for successful employment in fashion marketing, general marketing skills applicable to the apparel and accessories industry, and specialized skills unique to fashion marketing.
 Personal selling, sales promotion, purchasing, physical distribution, market planning, and product/service technology as well as academic skills (mathematics, science, English, and history/social science) related to the content are part of this course.
 Computer/technology applications supporting this course are studied.
 Work-based learning may be taken in sequence with this course.
 Recommended for grades 10-12.
+ADVANCED FASHION MK1604 12513 FΥ Fashion Marketing MARKETING Course Description: Students with a career interest in apparel and accessories marketing gain in-depth knowledge of the apparel and accessories industry and skills important for employment in apparel businesses and ownership.
+They develop advanced skills unique to fashion marketing and advanced general marketing skills applied to the apparel and accessories industry.
+Professional selling, sales promotion, buying, merchandising, marketing research, product/service technology, and supervision as well as academic skills (mathematics, science, English, and history/social science) related to the content are part of this course.
+Computer/technology applications supporting this course are studied.
+Work-based learning may be taken in sequence with this course.
+Recommended for grades 11-12.
+The NRF Customer Service Certification is offered.